joone-org/SentioNova/curriculum/9798851707100/README.md

 </table>

 ### [Midjourney](https://www.midjourney.com/) is a [Discord](https://discord.com/)-based artificial intelligence that creates images from text prompts.
-It can handle prompts up to around 60 words, but the influence of each word diminishes as the length of the prompt increases.
-To optimize results, structure your prompts concisely and directly, aiming for a clear, sequential style rather than long, descriptive sentences.
+It accepts prompts up to 60 words, but the influence of each word diminishes as the length increases.
+Structure your prompts concisely and directly, aiming for a clear, sequential style rather than long, descriptive sentences.
 > *Prompts follow this formula: "/imagine [Subject].
 [Style].
 [Parameters]"*